OML-Team/open-metric-learning/docs/source/oml/logging.rst

 Logging in `Pipelines <https://open-metric-learning.readthedocs.io/en/latest/oml/pipelines_general.html>`_
 ===========================================================================================================

-There are three options to log your experiments when working with Pipelines:
+There are several loggers integrated with Pipelines.
+You can also `use your custom logger <file:///Users/alex/Projects/open-metric-learning/docs/build/html/feature_extraction/pipelines.html#customization>`_.

-* `Tensorboard <https://pytorch.org/docs/stable/tensorboard.html>`_ — is active by default if there is no ``logger`` in config.
+* `Tensorboard <https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.loggers.tensorboard.html#module-lightning.pytorch.loggers.tensorboard>`_ — is active by default if there is no ``logger`` in config.
-  It will log charts (losses, metrics, statistics) and visualisation of model's mistakes for further analysis.
-  If you want to change the logging directory, you may configure the logger explicitly:

   .. code-block:: yaml